wp-plugins/cf-whiteboard/readme.txt

 Contributors: collindo
 Tags: crossfit, wod, fitness, workout, tracking, sports, excercise Tested up to: 3.3.1
-Stable tag: 1.2
+Stable tag: 1.3

 CF Whiteboard is a CrossFit&trade; workout tracker that integrates with your affiliate website.

 == Description ==

 [CF Whiteboard](http://cfwhiteboard.com) is a CrossFit&trade; workout tracker that integrates with your affiliate website.
 All CrossFit&trade; affiliates receive one month of service for free.
+We're happy to install the plugin for you and get it setup for your website.
+Just [email us](mailto:affiliatesupport@cfwhiteboard.com)!

 == Installation ==